mpsonntag/snippets/notes/projects/gin/gin_FAQ_collection.md

   - MacOS: `/Users/<User>/Library/Caches/g-node/gin/gin.log`

 - if the log shows an error after `git annex metadata --json --key=MD5-<hash>` you can try to manually upload again using the command `gin annex copy --to=origin <filename>` with the file that caused the issue.

+## Unannex files

+### Q -  How do I get files out of the annex?
+I committed one file too many.
+How do I get the file out of the annex before uploading?

+### A
+An annexed file can be removed from the annex and from gin tracking using the following command:
+`gin git annex unannex [path/filename]`

+Note, that a commit is required to fully remove a file from gin tracking.
+Also note, that if the file content is not locally available, there will be no message at all, a commit will not change anything.
+Make sure to `gin get-content [path/filename]` first, if the content is only available remotely.